 Prerequisite: Credit or concurrent registration in Biology 551.
 A laboratory course in recombinant DNA techniques.
 (Formerly numbered Biology 590L.)
-552. General Virology (2) I, II Prerequisite: Biology 350.
+552. General Virology (2) Prerequisite: Biology 350.
 Recommended: Biology 585 and 589.
 Viruses, their structure, function, culture, and methods of study.
-(Formerly numbered Microbiol- 552L.
-General Virology Laboratory (2) II Six hours of laboratory.
+(Formerly numbered Microbiology 535.)
+552L.
+General Virology Laboratory (2) Six hours of laboratory.

 Prerequisite: Credit or concurrent registration in Biology 552.
 The culture, isolation, and characterization of viruses.
-(Formerly numbered Microbiology 535L.)
+(Formerly numbered Microbiology 553.
+Molecular Approaches in the Medical Laboratory (3) I One lecture and six hours of laboratory.

+Prerequisites: Biology 350; 356 or 554 and 554L; Chemistry 361A, 361B.
+Application of recombinant DNA and molecular cell biology techniques in modern medical laboratory: theory and practice.
 554. Microbial Physiology (2) I, II Prerequisites: Biology 350; Chemistry 250 or 251, 361A; Physics 180A-180B.
-Recommended: Physics 182A-182B Physiology of selected bacteria, fungi and other microorganisms.
+Recommended: Physics 182A-182B.
+Physiology of selected bacteria, fungi and other microorganisms.
 Not open to students with credit in Microbiology 320.
 (Formerly numbered Microbiology 505.)
 554L.
-Microbial Physiology Laboratory (2) I, II Six hours of laboratory.

-Prerequisite: Credit or concurrent registration in Biology 554.
+Microbial Physiology Laboratory (2) I, II Prerequisite: Credit or concurrent registration in Biology 554.
 Techniques and instrumentation used in microbial physiology; computer applications in physiology.
 Not open to students with credit in Microbiology 320.
-(Formerly numbered Microbiology 505L.)
-556. Bacterial and Viral Genetics (2) I Prerequisites: Biology 350; Chemistry 361A.
+(Formerly numbered 556.
+Bacterial and Viral Genetics (2) Prerequisites: Biology 350; Chemistry 361A.

 The genetics of bacteriophages and bacteria.
 (Formerly numbered Microbiology 515.)
 556L.
-Bacterial and Viral Genetics Laboratory (2) I Six hours of laboratory.
+Bacterial and Viral Genetics Laboratory (2) Six hours of laboratory.